carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 #### The Target Container Has Crashed or Completed, and the Container Start Command Needs to be Changed

-This scenario is different from the previous one about the startup command change because there is no additional debug ephemeral container.
-Instead, there is a copy of the target pod.
-This is particularly useful for situations where a target container has crashed or ends immediately on startup.
-The goal is to interactively tryout the process or review its filesystem.
+This scenario is different from the previous one, in that the startup command needs to be changed to ensure that a container remains running or additional information is extracted.
+This is achieved through a copied target pod without affecting the original target pod.
+One situation where this is particularly useful is when a target container has crashed or ends immediately on startup and the goal is to interactively tryout the process or review its filesystem.
 To do this, the startup command requires a change that does not end the container, or a command that helps to provide more information.
 For example, changing the debug verbosity